GLOBAL MARKETS-Stocks dip while U.S. crude gains on China hopes

 GRAPHIC-Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Sinéad Carew, Gertrude Chavez-Dreyfuss in New York, Tom Wilson in London and Wayne Cole in Sydney; Editing by Susan Fenton, Lisa Shumaker and Chizu Nomiyama)
+(Reporting by Sinéad Carew, Gertrude Chavez-Dreyfuss in New York, Noel Randewich in San Francisco, Tom Wilson in London and Wayne Cole in Sydney; Editing by Lisa Shumaker, Chizu Nomiyama and Chris Reese)

 ((sinead.carew@thomsonreuters.com))